 File sharing is one of the basic functionalities of an operating system.
-But if you install Buster on your Raspberry Pi, you still need to add the Samba software to make your Pi accessible in a Windows/macOS or Linux environment.
+But if you install Raspberry Pi OS on your Raspberry Pi, you still need to add the Samba software to make your Pi accessible in a Windows/macOS or Linux environment.

-The recent Raspbian Buster release and Apple’s shift from AFP to SMB has also brought about some changes, and this tutorial will explain to you especially how to optimize your Raspberry Pi Samba setup for macOS computers in your network.
+The recent Raspberry Pi OS release and Apple’s shift from AFP to SMB has also brought about some changes, and this tutorial will explain to you primarily how to optimize your Raspberry Pi Samba setup for macOS computers in your network.
 All this will, of course, also work for connected Windows and Linux computers.

 I also assume that you are connected to your Raspberry Pi via ssh in a Terminal window.

 Alternatively, you can do the same on your Raspberry Pi if you have a monitor and a keyboard connected to it.
 As many Pi are used as headless systems, ssh’ing into the Pi has become a popular way.

 Before you install new packages, you should always run a system update with

 sudo apt update && sudo apt upgrade -y